A Serious Electronic Project For The Expert DIYer

 It is recommended to buy a spare pair of Bulk Capacitor boards (WG06-R1) and fit some low value caps to use while setting up or during any fault finding.
 A lot more forgiving if there are any faults.

-HY5608 Mosfets are recommended for the power board.
+While HY4008 Mosfets were used for many OzInverters, HY5608 Mosfets are recommended for the power board.

 Wiseguy